-While looking for hotels during our ‘Girls Trip Getaway’ we stumbled across Hotel Van Zandt.
+While looking for hotels during our ‘Girls Trip Getaway’ we stumbled across Kimpton Hotel Van Zandt.
 This hotel’s “vintage meets modern decor style” stood out like no other!
-As an Architectural Designer, I really enjoyed the ascetics and small details behind the design of this hotel.
-The earth tones with a mix of contrasted patterns was perfectly chosen.
+As an Architectural Designer, I enjoyed the ascetics and small details behind the design of this hotel.
+The earth tones with a mix of contrasting patterns were perfectly chosen.

 I’ve been to tons of hotels around the world, but the hospitality and customer service here was…just on point!
 Check-in was super easy and after we received our keys we were offered either water or BEER!
 Ha!
 They also detailed the happy hour and the live music that night and for brunch the next day.

 So Fresh, So Clean: Kimpton’s Approach to Clean

 I was so happy to see KHVZ took extra safety precautions during these uncertain times.
 There was signage everywhere to wear your mask, use hand sanitizer, and even to stay 6′ apart.

 You can truly tell that the safety of the guest is priority and they’re following their So Fresh, So Clean guidelines to a tee!

 I know this is minute, but I really appreciated the signage in this hotel.
 Rose and I have stayed numerous hotels and resorts and would wander around until someone could assist us.
 This hotel’s signage directed you in the perfect way to all hot spots.
 The little sayings are also super cute!

 The amenities in this hotel were endless!
 From the live band to the private cabanas, and also the best restaurant I’ve ever tasted in a hotel, Geraldine’s.

 Wait, what?
 I didn’t tell you about Geraldine’s??
 Wow, how rude of me.